A Month Even A Priest Must Run – Part ２ Posted by eriko1 on Dec 18, 2020 in Culture, Vocabulary

 A couple of years ago, a social movement not to shop on Thanksgiving day in the US has started and some retailers started to close on Thanksgiving Day.
 The Japanese supermarket chains and conbini chains report that the New Year closures will be special only in 2021 due to COVID-19.
 They cite 1) grocery store employees have been working extra hard in 2020 to service people, risking their own lives, 2) there has been a shortage of workers (人手不足 hitode busoku) in Japan, and 3) the government has been advising people to stay home in order to stop spreading COVID-19.
 It is ironic (皮肉な hinikuna) that it took COVID-19 to remind Japanese people of the New Year’s Holidays like it used to.

 Kohaku Utagassen is no longer the one and only New Year Eve’s program to see.
 Each member of a family has a program to watch.
 Most young people do not want TV any more anyway

 As for osechi, Ameba News reports that 56.5% of Japanese surveyed said that they would buy osechi, while 43.5% said that they would cook osechi at home.
 Osechi has become international!
 You can buy osechi made by famous French restaurants and Italian restaurants as well as famous Japanese restaurants.
 They are not cheap (安いyasui).
-The French one on the left is approximately ¥65,000 (US$650), and the price for the Italian one below is unknown as it is already sold out (売り切れurikire) for this season.
+There are many that are over ¥60,000 (US$600).
 People are willing to dish out a lot of money on osechi this year as they cannot go anywhere.

 Of course, the meaning of the traditional osechi has been lost, but people enjoy more familiar (見慣れた minareta) dishes that they could enjoy eating.